odra/angular-file-input/README.md

 ## Docs

-The directive supports two parameters:
+The directive supports three parameters:

 - mode: the file reader mode to be used;
 - callback: a callback function with the file object
+- ng-model: bind the file object to a ng-model (see demo/ngmodel.html)

 Available mode options: